Frequently Asked Questions

 Q: Is there fresh drinking water?

 Being offshore and totally off the grid, we of course have no water or plumbing service.
-However, we do offer fresh, potable water from our sink via a battery operated pump for washing, cooking, doing dishes, etc. We do include plenty of bottled water for drinking.
+However, we do offer fresh, potable water from our sink via a battery operated pump for washing, cooking, doing dishes, etc. We also include plenty of fresh bottled water for drinking.

 Sadly, because we do not have water service to the Light, we do not have a shower available.
-There are hot showers available at the Marina Clubhouse if desired.
+There are hot showers available at the Marina's clubhouse if desired.
 (May-Oct. only)

 Q: Are other people allowed to visit the lighthouse during our stay?